Wayne McMahen

-Wayne McMahen, is a Republican member of the Louisiana House of Representatives and represents district 10, covering parts of Bossier Parish and Webster Parish since 2018.
+Wayne McMahen, is a Republican member of the Louisiana House of Representatives and represents District 10, covering parts of Bossier Parish and Webster Parish since 2018.

 Background

-Wayne McMahen is a politician and retired vetrenarian from Springhill, Louisiana.
+Wayne McMahen is a politician and retired veterinarian from Springhill, Louisiana.
 He became a Doctor of Veterinary Medicine at Louisiana State University.
-He took over his fathers business, the McMahen Veterinary Hospital in Springhill, before being elected to the Louisiana House of Representatives in 2018 and retiring.
+He took over his father's business, the McMahen Veterinary Hospital in Springhill, before being elected to the Louisiana House of Representatives in 2018 and retiring.

 McMahen has been on the board of directors for several organizations, including Citizens National Bank and the Springhill Medical Center.

 McMahen ran unopposed for the District 10 seat in 2018, after Gene Reynolds resigned.

 In 2022 McMahen authored a bill to make resisting an officer a violent crime.
 The bill was passed and then vetoed by Governor John Bel Edwards.